spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management.md

 * [Reconfigure](/clusters/cluster-management/scaling) - Scale your clusters up/down by adding/reducing the number of nodes in a node pool and adding additional worker pools.
 Resize nodes in a node pool by modifying the node specs (CPU, Memory, or Instance Type for public clouds).
 Add additional fault domains such as availability zones to a node pool.

-* [Updates](/clusters/cluster-management/cluster-updates) - Add/remove add-ons; Upgrade versions of the core packs (Kubernetes, CSI, CNI); Upgrade versions of add-on layers (Monitroing, Security, etc.); Update configuration for packs installed at any layer.
+* [Updates](/clusters/cluster-management/cluster-updates) - Add/remove add-ons; Upgrade versions of the core packs (Kubernetes, CSI, CNI); Upgrade versions of add-on layers (Monitoring, Security, etc.); Update configuration for packs installed at any layer.

 * [Compliance Scans](/clusters/cluster-management/compliance-scan) - Perform continuous compliance checks to ensure your clusters are secure, conformant and compliant.